seandewar/sdgbc/README.md

 # sdgbc

+_NOTE: this project is not actively maintained, though I do sometimes apply bugfixes due to dependency updates._

 A software emulator for the Nintendo Game Boy Color written in C++ using SFML and wxWidgets.
 Available for Windows and Linux (tested using the MSVC and GCC compilers).